spencerclingo/startup/notes.md

 ## React Part 2: Reactivity

 This was a lot of fun to see it all come together.
-I had to keep remembering to use React state instead of just manipulating the DOM directly.
+I had to keep remembering to use React state instead of just manipulating the data directly.

-Handling the toggling of the checkboxes was particularly interesting.
+Using delete buttons made it far easier to handle task finishing than check boxes.

+I love being able to see that the code is going to be able to automatically change.

 ```jsx
 <div className="input-group sound-button-container">